LordFamilyDev/OmniSoc/Arduino_UART/README.md

 - Either copy files into local directory, or add library directory for import
 - Initialize the SerialManager object with a hardware or software serial port and connect with the specified baud rate.
 - This library does not check if you are overloading the entered baud rate.
+- Rough baud rate calculation:
+ - each byte is 10 bits
+ - message header (with checksum) costs 4 bytes
+ - each float is an additional 4 bytes
+ - leave at least 10% baud rate overhead to allow syncronization (double target baud rate if non-regular messaging is also being used)
+ - Example: 3 float standard message at 10ms interval (100hz): 160 bits per message, 16000 bits/sec, min baud 19200, 57600 to support non-regular messaging
 - If only sending messages, simply make calls to sendMessage.
 - If sending and receiving messages, call handleSynchronization() followed by receiveMessage() at the top of every loop.